andrescorrada/ground-truth-problems-in-business/competitions/StanfordHAIAIAuditChallenge/README.md

 The algebraic evaluator that forms the core of our submission is a deterministic function that produces algebraic numbers.
 It has one big Achilles heel - it only works correctly on binary classifiers that are error independent in the sample.
 This "bug" is a safety "feature."
-The apperance of out of bounds or imaginary numbers in the output of the evaluator would be an immediate signal that the evaluator's independence assumptions are horribly wrong.
+The appearance of out of bounds or imaginary numbers in the output of the evaluator would be an immediate signal that the evaluator's independence assumptions are horribly wrong.
 This is useful.